Pluri-potential theory, submersions and calibrations: Function theory and submersions: Model cases

 Since the $G$-action is holomorphic, each function $h\mapsto\tilde{f}(h,g)$ is PSH on $G^c$.
 Now integrate this family of functions wrt $G$.
 Differentiating under the integral (or, in the weak case, see \cite{Lelong} Thm 2.2.1) shows that this produces an invariant PSH function on $G^c$.
 By construction this function coincides with $\pi^*F$.
 Part 1 then shows that it corresponds to a convex function below.

 Part 3: Consider the family of PSH functions $h\mapsto\tilde{f}(h,g)$ as above, and the corresponding function $h\mapsto\sup\{\tilde{f}(h,g):g\in G\}$.
 By construction, the latter coincides with the function $F$.
 It is a standard result in classical pluri-potential theory that its upper semi-continuous regularization $F^*$ is PSH.
-In our case, as discussed, $F$ is automatically continuous so $F^*=F$.
-It is also invariant on $G^c$, so we can conclude as before. \end{proof} One reason this result is interesting is that the operators, a priori, belong to very different realms.
-The statement makes sense only because the quotient space admits an intrinsic notion of convexity.
-Notice that this context is a priori metric-free, though of course one can introduce appropriate metrics so as to force it back into the setting of Riemannian submersions.
-The case where $G$ is Abelian is clearly analogous to the case where $\pi$ is a Riemannian submersion with totally geodesic fibres.
+In our case $F$ is continuous so $F^*=F$.
+It is also invariant on $G^c$, so we can conclude as before. \end{proof}

+\paragraph{Conclusions.}Theorem \ref{thm:pluripotential} is interesting because the operators belong to very different realms: PSH above, convex below.
+Notice that (i) the statement makes sense only because the quotient space admits an intrinsic notion of convexity, (ii) convexity is a global property on $B$.

-Our goal in the following sections will be to relate different potential theories on Riemannian submersions.
+Our goal in the following sections will be to relate different potential theories using Riemannian submersions.
 Lassalle's result will be our model.
+To define convexity below we will use the Riemannian structure on $B$.
+Proposition \ref{p:potential}, Part 2, showcases two different types of assumptions.
+As already noted, if we focus on a critical point the Hessian does not actually depend on the metric; any convexity results at that point are perhaps better classified as stability results for the critical point.
+If instead we focus on geometric assumptions on a fibre, we can obtain global convexity statements simply by assuming that all fibres share that same property, as in Corollary \ref{cor:potential}.